stephdl/ns8-clamscan/README.md

     {"module_id": "netdata1", "image_name": "netdata", "image_url": "ghcr.io/nethserver/netdata:latest"}

 ## Connect Node to netdata
 When you want to display  you node in netdata room  the application could ask you to prove that you are well the sysadmin of the agent.
 A file `netdata_random_session_id` contains some random strings that the netdata application could ask you.
-To retrieve it
+To retrieve it:

-`cat /var/lib/nethserver/netdata1/state/netdata/lib/netdata_random_session_id`
+first become nedata
+`runagent -m netdata1`
+then retrieve the random string
+` cat /var/lib/containers/storage/volumes/netdata1-lib/_data/netdata_random_session_id`

 Once you have pasted it you can see the node in the room

-You coud  also register to a romm by setting two environment variables inside the file environment `/var/lib/nethserver/netdata1/state/environment`
+You coud  also register to a room by setting two environment variables inside the file environment `vim environment`

 ```
 NETDATA_CLAIM_ROOMS=